 top of page

-The Corti Lab is focused on an urgent human need related to neurological diseases
+The Corti Lab is focused on an urgent human need related to neurological diseases.

 We established patient-specific 2D and 3D models (iPSC-derived organoids patterned into brain/spinal cord) to study disease pathogenesis and develop novel therapeutic strategies for neurological diseases.

-Our group creates synergistic, programs for target discovery and functional analysis in an intellectual, collegial and stimulating environment.
+Our group creates synergistic programs for target discovery and functional analysis in an intellectual, collegial and stimulating environment.

-University of Milan and Foundation IRCCS Ca' Granda offer an unparalleled location for this initiative because it currently houses, in close proximity, world-class research and clinical groups.
+University of Milan and Foundation IRCCS Ca' Granda offer an unparalleled location for this initiative because they currently houses, in close proximity, world-class research and clinical groups.
 These include scientists engaged in the study of neuronal function, relevant aspects of stem cell biology and in vitro and in vivo models of human diseases.
 These scientists work with internationally renowned clinicians experienced in clinical trials for neurological diseases, committed to apply into their programs the latest findings from basic research and able to provide advice about the feasibility of therapeutic approaches for humans.

-Areas of Investigation
+Areas of investigation

 Molecular therapies for neurodegenerative diseases